marijnh/Eloquent-JavaScript/02_program_structure.md

 Similar shortcuts work for many other operators, such as `result *= 2` to double `result` or `counter -= 1` to count downward.

-This allows us to shorten our counting example a little more.
+This allows us to further shorten our counting example:

 ```
 for (let number = 0; number <= 12; number += 2) {